kalliste/seL4-c89/C89-PROJECT.md

-Guarding those helpers behind the same `CONFIG_PRINTING`/`CONFIG_DEBUG_BUILD` predicates that reference them clears the pedantic warnings and lets the strict build continue.
-The next blocker appears in `arch/x86/kernel/ept.c`, where the generated wrapper collapses to an empty translation unit when VT-d support is disabled.
+Guarding those helpers behind the same `CONFIG_PRINTING`/`CONFIG_DEBUG_BUILD` predicates that reference them clears the pedantic warnings and lets the strict build continue to the next blocker.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86